ADHD Treatment Options: Beyond Medication

 ADHD: What is it?

 ADHD is a common disorder.
-The Diagnostic Statistical Manual, 5th Edition of the American Psychiatric Association (DSM-5) refers to Attention-Deficit Disorder (ADD) / Attention-Deficit/Hyperactivity Disorder (ADHD) as a “Neuro-developmental Disorder” and calls it a neurological disease.
-Thought the disease is more common in children, the manual notes that it can occur in people of all ages.
+The Diagnostic Statistical Manual, 5th Edition of the American Psychiatric Association (DSM-5), refers to Attention-Deficit Disorder (ADD) / Attention-Deficit/Hyperactivity Disorder (ADHD) as a “Neuro-developmental Disorder” and calls it a neurological disease.
+Though the disorder is more common in children, the manual notes that it can occur in people of all ages.
+Newport Beach Christian Counseling offers support and strategies for managing ADHD in both children and adults.

 The National Institute of Mental Health (NIH) defines ADHD as “a brain disorder marked by an ongoing pattern of inattention and/or hyperactivity-impulsivity that interferes with functioning or development.”